 Techniques ScrumMasters can use to facilitate retrospectives3 include silent writing, timelines, satisfaction histograms, and many others.
 Common topics include: “What went well?”; “What could be improved?”; “What did we learn?”; “What still puzzles us?”; “What actions will we take?”

-As with the Daily Scrum, the team may choose to invite the Product Owner.
+All Scrum Team members – that is to say, the Development Team, the Scrum Master, and the Product Owner – are expected to attend each Sprint Retrospective.
 Candid communication will help the team gain common understanding of multiple perspectives and come up with actions that will take the team to the next level.

 Backlog Refinement Meeting